 - Application Fee: $105 for U.S. Citizens and Permanent Residents; $125 for all other applicants.

-All application materials should be submitted online or electronically.
+All application materials should be submitted online.
 Please do not send paper copies of letters of recommendation, transcripts, statement of purpose, or personal history statement.